supermileage/MbedFirmware/README.md

 git submodule update --remote
 ```
 *Note that this updates the submodules to the HEAD of their remote branches, but does change the reference within this
 repository.
-You will need to commit and push from mbed-os repository to update the referenced commit as well.*
+You will need to commit and push from mbedStm32 repository to update the referenced commit as well.*

 #### Adding Project Submodules
 Add a project repo as a submodule: